bacalhaubyte/SegaGenesisBMP2HEX/README.md

 * Each pixel uses 4 bits to reference palette colors (0-15)
 * Two pixels are packed into each byte for efficient storage

-Genesis Assembly Output:
+Assembly Output:
 * Formats output as Genesis assembly code with dc.w and dc.b directives
-* Includes both palette data and tile data
+* Includes palette data and tile data
-* Assembly output can be directly included in Genesis game source code
+* Can be directly included in game source code